arcana-network/web3-onboard/docs/src/routes/docs/[...4]wallets/[...1]arcana/+page.md

 # {$frontmatter.title}

 :::admonition type=warning
 The module for connecting the Arcana wallet to web3-onboard is under development.

+To ensure proper functionality of the embedded Arcana wallet in the Arcana Auth SDK, it may be necessary to disable certain other wallets that operate as browser extensions.
 :::

 :::admonition type=tip